Virtual Training Opportunities

 Already signed up for a class?
 View your schedule.

 $80 for a single session; $205 for a pack of three sessions.
 Our trainers are available to help you with your cat or dog.
-During a one-on-one consultation, we’ll review your unique situation and help you discover solutions to fit your specific needs.
+During a virtual one-on-one consultation, we’ll review your unique situation and help you discover solutions to fit your specific needs.
 We can help with reactivity, fearful behavior, issues with dogs and kids, problems with multi-pet households, litter box problems, home alone issues, and more.
 Can’t find a time online that works for you?
 Contact us.

 $5 – $25 per session (you choose your price).
 We offer a variety of webinars on common behavior topics – like new puppies, reactivity, dogs and kids, and more!
 Live and on-demand options available.